Pokecube-Development/pokecube/source/trainers/trainer_editor.rst

    The gui for spawning in NPCs and Trainers

-This gui opens if ``EditTrainer`` is pressed while the player is not looking at an NPC or pokemob.
+This gui opens if ``EditTrainer`` is pressed while the player is not looking at an NPC or |pokemob|.
 It is used to spawn in the initial NPC.

 There are three buttons along the top, which spawn in the respective type of NPC.
 The NPC is spawned at the current location of the player.
 The ``prev`` and ``next`` buttons will cycle the type of NPC spawned.
-The Text field below the types is the level to use for randomly assigned pokemobs for this NPC, these can be changed later via :ref:`npc_edit`.
+The Text field below the types is the level to use for randomly assigned |pokemobs| for this NPC, these can be changed later via :ref:`npc_edit`.
 The lower two buttons define some extra initialization for the NPC, the left button will assign the gender, and the right button will toggle whether the trainer moves around by default.
 These can also be changed later via :ref:`npc_edit`.

 Spawn NPC
 ---------

-This summons a generic NPC, these are generally non-agressive, though can have pokemobs to defend themselves.
+This summons a generic NPC, these are generally non-agressive, though can have |pokemobs| to defend themselves.
 Important types for these are as follows:

--   ``professor`` - This will be like the spawn professor, able to give first pokemobs
+-   ``professor`` - This will be like the spawn professor, able to give first |pokemobs|
 -   ``healer`` - This spawns like the nurse in pokecenters, offering healing services
 -   ``trader`` - This would be like the merchants in pokecenters

 Spawn Trainer
 -------------

 This summons a Trainer NPC, which will offer battles for emeralds, and have similar behaviour to the ones found around villages, or spawning randomly.
-The type selected will determine the texture and automatically assigned pokemobs for the trainer.
+The type selected will determine the texture and automatically assigned |pokemobs| for the trainer.

 Spawn Leader